Methodology

 The methodology is designed to support judgment, not replace it

 LiquidityPulse is not investment advice.
-Regimes, lead-lag views, and signal layers are tools for context and interpretation.
+Regimes, lead-lag views, and interpretive layers are tools for context and interpretation.

 Historical relationships can be useful, but they are not guaranteed to persist, and correlation is not proof of causation.